Medicaid expansion in Texas

-As the ACA was written, it called for Medicaid expansion in every state for legally-present residents with incomes up to 133 percent of poverty.
-But in 2012, the Supreme Court ruled that states could not be penalized for opting out of expansion, and Texas is one of 23 states that has thus far chosen to keep their pre-2014 Medicaid eligibility rules.
+As the ACA was written, it called for Medicaid expansion in every state for legally-present residents with incomes up to 133 percent of poverty (138 percent, with the built-in 5 percent income disregard), which is about $16,753 for a single person in 2018.
+But in 2012, the Supreme Court ruled that states could not be penalized for opting out of expansion, and Texas has chosen to keep their pre-2014 Medicaid eligibility rules.

-In addition to the aged, blind, and disabled, the following populations are eligible:
+In addition to those with low incomes who are aged, blind, or disabled (receiving SSI benefits), the following populations are eligible:

 - Adults without dependent children are not eligible at all (this is generally the case in states that have not expanded Medicaid) unless they’re disabled.

-- Adults with dependent children are only eligible if their household income doesn’t exceed 18 percent of poverty level.
-This amounts to about $3,600 a year for a family of three, and is tied with Alabama as the lowest threshold in the country.
+- Adults with dependent children are only eligible if their children are enrolled in Medicaid and if the household income doesn’t exceed approximately 15 percent of poverty level.
+This amounts to $2,760 a year for a single parent with two minor children.
+Only Alabama has a more stringent Medicaid eligibility limit for parents of minor children.

 - Children are eligible for either Medicaid or CHIP if their household incomes are up to 201 percent of poverty (this is among the lowest limits in the country, although there are a handful of states with lower eligibility thresholds for children’s Medicaid and CHIP).